nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Refer to the [Features](#features) below for details of each command.

-The __command output box__ is located directly beneath the __command input box__.
-Upon execution of any command, Cobb will display some information regarding the command, regardless of whether the command was successfully or not successfully executed.

 <div markdown="span" class="alert alert-primary">:exclamation: **Note:**
 If a command was not successfully executed, the text within the command input box will turn red.
 </div>